codycarter1763/NASA-Trick-BLDC-Simulation-CCSDS-Telemetry/README.md

 For the STM32 Blackpill and related processors specifically, you are able to take advantage of the floating point microarchitecture for floating point operations.
 This was helpful in displaying certain output variables with more precision.

 ### Setting PlatformIO Floating Point Build Flags
-Depending on your IDE, this process will be slightly different, but these required build flags were required to access the coproccesors.
+Depending on your IDE, this process will be slightly different, but these build flags were required to access the coproccesors.
 Additionally, make sure the first three build flags are called to enable I2C and USB serial communication via DFU.

 ```
 build_flags =